puppetlabs-toy-chest/wash/website/content/_index.md

 For more of a guided tour that includes spinning up some resources Wash can talk to, check out our [`docker compose` example](https://github.com/puppetlabs/wash#wash-by-example).

 Once the server is up, you can use vanilla `ls`, `cd`, etc. to explore.
-You can then start experimenting with Wash subcommands, like `wash ls` and `wash tail`, to navigate that filesystem in a more Wash-optimized way.
+You can then start experimenting with Wash commands, like `wash ls` and `wash tail`, to navigate that filesystem in a more Wash-optimized way.
 Wash provides wrappers for some of these; you can usually find the native POSIX variants in `/usr/bin` or `/bin`.

 When you're done, `exit` the shell.